The Core gets you to engage beyond the boundaries of your major area of study, teaching you to think broadly and innovatively.

-Our world is complex and rapidly changing.
-We want to send our graduates into the world, ready to make a difference.
-Rooted in the Reformed tradition, the local, global, and non-Western elements of the Core give you the opportunity to think biblically and philosophically about the liberal arts and sciences.
-You’ll love how everything holds together in Christ and be inspired to go out into the world prepared to be a culture maker for Him.
+The world is complex and changing rapidly.
+Redeemer wants to send kingdom-centred, innovative graduates into that world, ready to make a profound impact.
+Rooted in the Reformed tradition, the local, global, and non-Western elements of the Core help you to think biblically about life, culture, history, science, art, philosophy, politics, economics and more.
+You’ll love how everything holds together in Christ and be inspired to follow him wherever he calls you.

 This course explores the foundational themes in the story of Western culture from its classical origins to the Renaissance through history, philosophy, literature and fine arts.